MorpheusAIs/Morpheus/WhitePaper.md

 The Morpheus full node comes with a wallet or the user can connect their existing wallet.
 This enables the user to sign and send transactions recommended by their Smart Agent.

 ## Capital Proof & Reward:
 The definition of a Capital Provider is someone who has downloaded the full node and connected their wallet and locked at least 0.01 ETH in a yielding smart contract.
-This Capital Provider Smart Contract will provide 100% of the ETH yield produced to the Morpheus swap function.
-The swap buys the MOR tokens from an Automated Market Maker (AMM) and then burns those MOR tokens.
-This will provide liquidity to all those coders, community members and compute providers without recirculating the MOR tokens.
+This Capital Provider Smart Contract will provide 50% of the stETH yield produced to the Morpheus swap function.
+The swap buys the MOR tokens from an Automated Market Maker (AMM) then locks it into the AMM pool and the other 50% of the stETH yield gets locked into the AMM as a Liquitiy Provider.
+This will provide liquidity to all those coders, community members and compute providers.

+**Be aware.
+This is a non reversible, one way contribution.
+All stETH yield provided to the Morpheus protocol and resulting MOR locked into the AMM LP via the Capital Contribution mechanism can NEVER be withdrawn.**

-As a result, the Capital Provider will receive MOR tokens each day in pro-rata to their total ETH yield contributed.
-For example, if there are 100 Capital Providers who each contributed 1 ETH on day 1 when the network launches, then each one gets 1% of the 3,456 MOR tokens each day = 34.56 MOR.
+As a result, the Capital Provider will receive MOR tokens each day in pro-rata to their total stETH yield contributed.
+For example, if there are 100 Capital Providers who each contributed 1 stETH of yield on day 1 when the network launches, then each one gets 1% of the 3,456 MOR tokens each day = 34.56 MOR.

-It has been proposed to refer to this process of yield contribution, swap and burn as the "TCM".
-Short for the techno-capital machine in honor of the e/acc philosopher Beff Jezos.
+It has been proposed to refer to this process of yield contribution, swap and adding liquidity as the "TCM".
+Short for the "techno-capital machine" in honor of the e/acc philosopher Beff Jezos.

 ## Code Proof, Registration & Reward:
 The definition of a Coder is someone who has downloaded the Morpheus full node, connected their wallet, and contributed an agent, smart contract or other software to the Morpheus Network.